cloud-barista/cb-larva/poc-cb-net/README.md

 Components:
 - `Distributed key-value store`
 - `cb-network controller`
-- `cb-network cladnet-service`
+- `cb-network service`
 - `cb-network admin-web`
 - `cb-network agent`

 Client to test and demonstration:
 - `cb-network demo-client`

-In this description, `distributed key-value store`, `cb-network controller`, `cb-network cladnet-service`, and `cb-network admin-web` are run on the same node.
+In this description, `distributed key-value store`, `cb-network controller`, `cb-network service`, and `cb-network admin-web` are run on the same node.

 Each `cb-network agent` must be run on a different host (VM).